2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 2. DeepSeek V4: The Open-Source Flagship's Technical Revolution

-DeepSeek V4 employs a revolutionary trillion-parameter Mixture of Experts (MoE) architecture, making it the largest known open-source model.
-Key design features include:
+DeepSeek V4 employs a new Mixture of Experts (MoE) architecture, released in two variants:

 The MoE architecture's advantage lies in allowing the model to possess enormous knowledge capacity (through total parameters) while maintaining efficient inference speed (through sparse activation).
 DeepSeek V4's innovations on this architecture achieve the optimal balance between performance and efficiency.